carolynvs/wwg/workshops/go-types/index.md

 }
 ```

-yay! now it works
-tldr: if you want to modify the struct, the receiver should be a pointer
+**tldr**: If you want to modify the struct, the receiver should be a pointer.

 ---